Workplace Hazardous Materials Information System: Legislative framework

 The federal Hazardous Products Act and associated Controlled Products Regulations, administered by the Workplace Hazardous Materials Bureau residing in the federal Department of Health Canada, established the national standard for chemical classification and hazard communication in Canada and is the foundation for the workers' "right-to-know" legislation enacted in each of Canada's provinces and territories.

 Under the Constitution of Canada, labour legislation falls primarily under the jurisdiction of Canada's provinces and territories.
 The Labour Program, of the federal government Department of Human Resources and Skills Development Canada, is the occupational health and safety (OHS) regulatory authority for the approximately 10% of workplaces designated to be under federal jurisdiction.
 As such, each of the thirteen federal, provincial and territorial (FPT) agencies responsible for OHS has established employer WHMIS requirements within their respective jurisdiction.
 These requirements place an onus on employers to ensure that controlled products used, stored or handled in the workplace are properly labelled, that material safety data sheets are made available to workers, and that workers receive education and site-specific training to ensure the safe storage, handling and use of controlled products in the workplace.

-The development of WHMIS 1988 was a collaborative effort, involving Industry, organized labour and governments as part of an advisory body to develop the system.
+The development of WHMIS 1988 was a collaborative effort, involving industry, organized labour and governments as part of an advisory body to develop the system.
 The system divides responsibility among the various levels of a product, with suppliers, employers and workers each having a role in WHMIS.
-Suppliers are distributing 'hazardous products', must ensure containers are properly marked, SDS documentation is accurate and provided to customers.
-Employers are responsible for the training of their workers on the safe usage of hazardous products and any risks they pose, providing safe storage and labeled containers, and ensure availability of SDS to workers.
-Workers are expected to take part in WHMIS trainings, follow training and instructions on the safe usage of hazardous materials and report issues such as damaged or missing container labels.
-Even after the move from WHMIS 1988 to WHMIS 2015, this structure of shared responsibility is retained, largely unchanged.
+Suppliers who distribute hazardous products must ensure that containers are properly marked, and that SDS documentation is accurate and provided to customers.
+Employers are responsible for the training of their workers on the safe usage of hazardous products and any risks they pose, providing safe storage and labeled containers, and must ensure availability of SDS documentation to workers.
+Workers are expected to take part in WHMIS trainings, follow training and instructions on the safe usage of hazardous materials, and report issues such as damaged or missing container labels.
+Even after the move from WHMIS 1988 to WHMIS 2015, this structure of shared responsibility is retained and largely unchanged.